Workers compensation is often referred to as the “no-fault” scheme.

 If successful in proving negligence, damages are awarded for past earnings and future loss of earnings due to the deprivation or impairment in earning capacity.
 Damages may also be awarded for past and future loss of superannuation benefits commensurate with the damages awarded for past and future economic loss.
 Other damages that can be awarded include Fox v Wood (tax paid by the workers compensation insurer regarding ongoing weekly wage loss compensation) and party/party legal costs and disbursements.

 It is important to note that medical expenses cannot be awarded.

 Upon receiving any settlement or award of damages for work injury damages, all entitlements under the no-fault statutory workers compensation will cease.

-To find out more about claims and compensation, contact BPC Injury Lawyers today.
+To find out more about claims and compensation, contact Sydney Personal Injury Lawyers today.